vecherinca/libft-printf/push_swap/readme.md

 ```

-When the indexation part is done and ready, we can implement the algorithm.
+When the indexation part is done and ready, we can start to implement the algorithm.
+Hoooray :)

+## Pre-sort by using median
+The first part of this push-swap algorithm is very very easy understand.
+At this point what we need to do is to push all our numbers from list A to list B in a certain manner.

+Step by step what should be done at this